bredelings/BayesianEstimatorSelfing/doc/README.md

 In order to determine what the shape of the prior on $s^*$ is, one can run the model without data.
 This can be done by commenting out the `observe` statements.

+# Contact

+You can send questions to the mailing list [https://groups.google.com/forum/#!forum/bayesian-estimator-selfing].
+If you don't join the group first, your question will be held until I have a chance to check that it is not spam.